- Can persons enter Latvia with vehicles registered in the Russian Federation?

 - Is it possible to enter Latvia with a short-stay visa if a person has close family members (children, parents) in Latvia who are Russian citizens holding a temporary residence permit (TRP) or a permanent residence permit (PRP)?

-As from 19 September 2022, family members of the nationals of Latvia, a member state of the European Union or the European Economic Area, or the Swiss Confederation will have the right to enter Latvia.
-Family members of the citizens of Russia holding a temporary residence permit (TRP) or a permanent residence permit (PRP) will not be allowed to enter.
+As from 19 September 2022, family members of the nationals of Latvia, a member state of the European Union or the European Economic Area, or the Swiss Confederation have the right to enter Latvia.
+Family members of the citizens of Russia holding a temporary residence permit (TRP) or a permanent residence permit (PRP) are not allowed to enter.

 - Is it possible to enter with a short-stay visa if a person has a business in Latvia?

-A citizen of Russia holding a Schengen visa and planning to do business in Latvia will not be allowed to enter the country by crossing the Schengen external border.
+A citizen of Russia holding a Schengen visa and planning to do business in Latvia are not allowed to enter the country by crossing the Schengen external border.

 - What proof must be submitted and where by a person subject to political persecution?

 A citizen of Russia who is a politically persecuted person must apply for a visa at a diplomatic or consular mission of Latvia in a foreign country.
 Threat to their life and safety will have to be proved by documents.
 Each case will be assessed individually.
 The said persons can also submit an application for asylum at the border crossing point or the transit zone at an airport (i.e., upon entering Latvia) or to a State Border Guard post (while in Latvia).

 - Is it possible to enter with the aim of receiving treatment at a medical institution in a European Union Member State, incl.
 Latvia?